 2. Hire a reputable agency with expertise in affiliate marketing.

 In a constantly evolving field, your program is much more likely to produce the results you want if a team of experts is working on it.
-You don’t want to delegate this to an overextended in-house marketing manager with three other channels on her plate or an agency that’s similarly stretched too thin.
+You don’t want to delegate this to an overextended in-house marketing manager with three other channels on their plate or an agency that’s similarly stretched too thin.

 3. Make sure your affiliate manager has extensive experience.